GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

         def correlation(self, r):
             return np.exp(-(r/self.len_scale)**self.alpha)

-As you can see, we overrid the method :any:`CovModel.default_opt_arg` to provide a standard value for the optional argument ``alpha`` and we can access it in the correlation function by ``self.alpha``
+As you can see, we override the method :any:`CovModel.default_opt_arg` to provide a standard value for the optional argument ``alpha`` and we can access it in the correlation function by ``self.alpha``